MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-privacy.md

 As mentioned, for a policy engine to succeed it is important that there is an integration into the Data Catalog and a REST API which can be used by the DevOps process when onboarding a new dataset.

-As Domains and Data Products create read data sources, they would be registered in the Data Catalog, which would help identify sensitive data.
-The policy engine should import this definition and deny any access to this data until the domain has set up its access policies.
+As Data Integrations and Data Products create read data sources, they would be registered in the Data Catalog, which would help identify sensitive data.
+The policy engine should import this definition and deny any access to this data until the teams have set up its access policies.
 All of this should be done via a REST API workflow from the IT Service Management solution.

 ## Highly Confidential Data